AstraZeneca practice pricing system in Germany

 European countries to control health care costs make a new attempt to prove than the old and new compounds with greater therapeutic benefits of drugs will only be high priced

 Recently, AstraZeneca developed in the German market for its new blood thinner Brilique set each and 1.69 euros ($ 2.38 together) the sales price, the company expects the drug to be the next one "blockbuster" drugs.
 However, AstraZeneca can do so in Germany, Europe's largest pharmaceutical market to maintain the high prices remains to be seen.
-The British pharmaceutical company with insurance agencies and regulatory authorities in Germany issues surrounding the drug pricing debate for over a year, and this is the price of the new law for the first time the German practice.

 New price method, large pharmaceutical companies with new challenges.
 Previously, pharmaceutical companies developing new drugs just to prove safe and effective, but now, but also to prove that new drugs than the drug treatment clinic has been worth more.
 If a pharmaceutical company can demonstrate to the German drug regulatory authorities of new compounds with greater therapeutic benefits, the pricing of the drug can not be higher than competitive products.